-Then there is the good old bail handle which is simple and easy to use without the need for an extra gripper by being a quick top grab.
+Then there is the good old bail handle which is simple and easy to use without needing an extra gripper by being a quick top grab.

-Then you have my choice of cold soaking which needs a sealed screw-on lid to help hold in all the liquid while you wait for the absorption to occur.
+Then you have my choice of cold soaking, which needs a sealed screw-on lid to help hold in all the liquid while you wait for absorption.

 These metal pots typically come in three main types, aluminum, titanium, and stainless steel.

-Aluminum pots are going to be one of the lightest options but it is also the least durable, it is also not great heat conductor so your pot may take longer to boil water.
+Aluminum pots are going to be one of the lightest options, but it is also the least durable.
+They are also not great heat conductor so your pot may take longer to boil water.

-Titanium is going to be a little bit more expensive than aluminum but it is much more durable and a better heat conductor.
+Titanium will be slightly more expensive than aluminum, but it is much more durable and a better heat conductor.

-Stainless steel is going to be the heaviest option but it is also the most durable and a great heat conductor but leads to hot spots and poor overall cooking.
+Stainless steel will be the heaviest option, but it is also the most durable and a great heat conductor, but it leads to hot spots and poor overall cooking.

-The majority of thru-hikers will have a titanium pot as they are very common and the prices are so little different they are the best investment to buy once.
+Most thru-hikers will have a titanium pot as they are ubiquitous, and the prices are so little different that they are the best investment to buy once.